-This policy, which is consistent with Government Code Section 19572 and Governor's Executive Order D-58-86, states that no employee who is on duty shall (1) use, possess, or be under the influence of illegal or unauthorized drugs or other illegal mind-altering substances; or (2) use or be under the influence of alcohol to any extent that would impede the employee's ability to perform his or her duties safely and effectively.
-Not in Government Code or Executive Order, but required by federal and state grants is the application of items 1 and 2 above to individuals who work on such grants.
-Furthermore, no Executive Committee members, employee of the Senate or individual working on a federal or state grant on behalf of the Senate shall perform duties which, because of drugs taken under a legal prescription, the Executive Committee member, employee or individual cannot perform without posing a threat to the health or safety of others.
+This policy, which is consistent with Government Code Section 19572 and Governor's Executive Order D-58-86, states that no employee who is on duty shall (1) use, possess, or be under the influence of illegal or unauthorized drugs or other illegal mind-altering substances or (2) use or be under the influence of alcohol to any extent that would impede the employee's ability to perform his or her duties safely and effectively.
+In addition to Government Code and Executive Order, federal and state grants require the application of items 1 and 2 above to individuals who work on such grants.
+Furthermore, no Executive Committee member, employee of the ASCCC or individual working on a federal or state grant on behalf of the ASCCC shall perform duties which, because of drugs taken under a legal prescription, the Executive Committee member, employee, or individual cannot perform without posing a threat to the health or safety of others.

 California Law also prohibits the unlawful manufacture, dispensation, possession, or illegal use of a controlled substance.
-That prohibition extends to all places and includes the workplace of the Academic Senate employee or individual working on Senate matters.
-In the event of the unlawful manufacture, distribution, dispensation, possession of illegal use of a controlled substance at the Academic Senate workplace or function by any such person, the Academic Senate may take disciplinary action according to the Executive Committee policies and require the satisfactory completion of a drug abuse assistance or rehabilitation program.
-In addition, the Academic Senate will terminate the Executive Committee member's, committee member's or employee's participation on all grants that require such action.
+That prohibition extends to all places and includes the workplace of the ASCCC employee or individual working on ASCCC matters.
+In the event of the unlawful manufacture, distribution, dispensation, possession, or illegal use of a controlled substance at the ASCCC workplace or any ASCCC function by any such person, the ASCCC may take disciplinary action according to the Executive Committee policies and require the satisfactory completion of a drug abuse assistance or rehabilitation program.
+In addition, the ASCCC will terminate the Executive Committee member's, committee member's, or employee's participation on all grants that require such action.

-The Academic Senate does not provide for any counseling, rehabilitation, or employee assistance for substance or alcohol abuse.
-Executive Committee members, employees of the Academic Senate or individuals working on Senate grants convicted of a violation of a criminal drug statute when the violation occurred at the workplace of the Academic Senate shall report this violation to the Executive Director or President in writing within five working days of the conviction.
+The ASCCC does not provide for any counseling, rehabilitation, or employee assistance for substance or alcohol abuse.
+Executive Committee members, employees of the ASCCC, or individuals working on ASCCC grants convicted of a violation of a criminal drug statute when the violation occurred at the workplace of the ASCCC shall report this violation to the executive director or president in writing within five working days of the conviction.
 The intent and expectation of the ASCCC is that each employee of the ASCCC and all individuals working on ASCCC business abide by the terms of this drug-free workplace statement.